gacts/install-geth-tools/README.md

 ### Inputs

-Following inputs can be used as `step.with` keys:
+The following inputs can be used as `step.with` keys:

 | Name           |   Type   |        Default        | Required | Description                                                          |
 |----------------|:--------:|:---------------------:|:--------:|----------------------------------------------------------------------|